-- class-method the provider for the default operation name. - http-path the operation name consists of values provided to @Path annotation.
-For example if the class is annotated with @Path(service) and method @(endpoint) then the operation name is /service/endpoint.
+- class-method the provider for the default operation name. - http-path the operation name has the following form <HTTP method>:<@Path value of endpoint 's class>/<@Path value of endpoint's method>.
+For example if the class is annotated with @Path(service) and method @Path(endpoint) then the operation name is GET:/service/endpoint.